bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 Run all the commands in section as `root` on your BigBlueButton 1.1-beta (or later) server.

 First, you need to install Docker.
 The Docker documentation is the best resource and for the latest steps.
-To install Docker, see [Instal Docker on Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/).
+To install Docker (recommend installing Docker CE unless you have a subscription to Docker EE), see [Instal Docker on Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/).

 Once you have followed the installation steps for Docker, check you have the latest version using the following command (it you should see version 1.13.1 or later).